 Academic excellence is an important pillar of the Montessori high school.
 Parents can keep track of student's progress through the PowerSchool online program.
 A student, parent, or teacher can call a conference at any time deemed necessary.
 Students are encouraged to complete missing work during individual work time.
+If the student does not finish their individual work and/or group work, they should complete it at home.

 Students should use their individual work time, in class, each week, productively.
 Teachers will monitor this time.
-Students should then spend ninety (90) minutes in undistracted (ideally supervised) study/reading time each night.
+It is recommended for students to spend ninety (90) minutes in undistracted (ideally supervised) study/reading time each night.
 This is considered "homework".
 Parents should monitor Internet usage, social networking, emailing, IM, games, etc. during this time.
 The ninety (90) minutes of study/homework time is an average time needed - some students may need more time if they have difficulty reading complex material or have added advanced work.
 If study time is excessive, then please have the student keep a log and contact his/her advisor so that difficult areas can be addressed.
 Also, consider using the audio support for reading material that is provided if that can be helpful.